 Brand awareness and engagement is mostly driven by mobile use.
 Google reports that more than half of smartphone users discover a new product or brand through the use of a mobile device, and brands can increase awareness by 46% by showing up in mobile search ad results.
 At the same time, brand engagement is highly correlated with in-store experiences, as customers are seeking more customization of products and personalization of the in-store experience.
 The use of brick and mortar type stores allow brands to better interact with local customers as well.

 Fostering brand awareness is the largest problem for brands given that they lie within such a fragmented marketplace, and they’re looking to fill that gap through the use of digital devices.
 Going mobile, especially through the use of social media, can play a large role in revitalizing brick and mortar type stores through better loyalty and customer engagement.

 Retailers like Nordstrom and Converse are among retailers that have created customization workshops within stores to not only better engage the consumer but also tap into the demand for more personalized products.
 The internet has fostered an increased demand for personalization and more niche stores.

 This correlates to the digitization of in-store experiences and ultimately helps drive both conversion and loyalty.
 The “IKEA effect,” which involves the customer from start to finish can help increase brand engagement especially for millennials; 47% of people and 57% of millennials are willing to share data in exchange for personalization of the respective service.

-Use of 3D printing and modeling using sensor technology are becoming increasingly popular and important for retailers to innovate.
+Use of 3D printing and modelling using sensor technology are becoming increasingly popular and important for retailers to innovate.
 An example of this is Addidas’ use of 3d printing to cheaply create custom shoes through their German factory.
-Another example is ColourPop’s Qubit’s AI based platform which allows for personalization of beauty brands that can also be used as a marketing and data analytics tool.
+Another example is ColourPop’s Qubit’s AI-based platform which allows for personalization of beauty brands that can also be used as a marketing and data analytics tool.